plavin/comp_arch_book/comp_arch_book/_build/html/_sources/intro.md

-Adding Phase Analysis to SST
+Phase Analysis in SST
 ============================

-This book will explain how we added phase analysis tools to the Structural Simulation Toolkit.
+This book will explain how we're phase analysis tools to the Structural Simulation Toolkit.

 ## Goals